-Photo tour of our first day trip while house sitting near Asheville, NC.
+Photo tour while house sitting near Asheville, NC.

 Our week long house sitting job in North Carolina was located only four hours away from where we live.
-We arrived right on time, and after introducing ourselves to the home owner and his cat, lets call the home owner Keith for privacy sake, we received a tour of the house and put away the few things we brought while house sitting in NC.
+We arrived right on time and introduced ourselves to the home owner and his cat.
+Lets call the home owner Keith for privacy sake.
+We received a tour of the house and put away the few things we brought while house sitting in NC.

 We gave Keith a ride to the airport the day we arrived and on the way he was nice enough to point out places to visit and a few of his favorite restaurants in the area.
 After a relaxing night in our ‘temporary home’, a good nights sleep and breakfast taken care of, we were ready to start exploring the neighborhood.